 While the introduction of ‘equal pay for work of equal value’ was an important step towards equality between the sexes in the workforce, many changes were still required before Australian women moved closer to true pay equality.
 In 1973, a ruling by the Commission finally granted an equal minimum wage to all Australians, regardless of their sex, and in 1974 the ‘breadwinner’ component of a male wage was removed in recognition of the fact that more Australian women were providing for their families.

 However, there is still a wage gap between the average earnings of men and women.
-In 2012, Fair Work Australia moved to address the fact that the average income of Australian women was still around 17% less than the male average by gradually increasing the amount that people earn in industries that are still dominated by women, like teaching and nursing.
+In 2012, Fair Work Australia moved to address the fact that the average income of Australian women was still around 17 per cent less than the male average by gradually increasing the amount that people earn in industries that are still dominated by women, like teaching and nursing.

 Economic Society of Australia and New Zealand, The Australian Experience of the Implementation of Equal Pay for Women: A Reassessment, 1981